 Reservoirs are often intended to be mounted on sub-frame tubing but can be mounted anywhere as long as they face downward.

-Any leaks will usually develop around the top cap of the oil reservoir, further incentivizing mounting the unit in a vertical position.
+Any leaks will usually develop around the top cap of the oil reservoir, further incentivising mounting the unit in a vertical position.

 The fewer the components, the easier they are to fit.
-Oilers with a separate display etc. will take more time to fit, but none are particularly challenging.
+Oilers with separate displays will take more time to fit, but none are particularly challenging.

-The distance you can travel before needing to refill the oil reservoir depends on the unit’s capacity and how much control the user has on output.
+The distance you can travel before refilling the oil reservoir depends on the unit’s capacity and the user’s control over output.

 Units like ScottOiler E System allow the rider to adjust the oiling schedule using the handlebar display to suit riding conditions.

 Others, like the Chain Oiler Nemo 2, allow the rider to respond to conditions by manually adjusting the cap on the reservoir.